Your First Car – Making Your Decision

 Most teenagers choose smaller, more economical models such as the Honda Civic or Toyota Corolla.
 But tastes vary by region of the country and even by city.
 Car models that are considered not cool in one region may be well respected in another region.
 Peer approval is an important factor for teens when choosing a first car.

 Generally speaking, Japanese and Korean cars will have higher quality, better reliability, and higher resale value than their American or European counterparts.
 There are exceptions, of course.
 The following article, Which Car Should I Buy?, makes some specific recommendations, based on your needs.

 Should I buy new or used?

 The amount of money you have to spend on your first car is a major factor in determining whether you buy a new car or a used, previously owned car.
 The cheapest new cars sell in the range of $13,000-$16,000.
 If your budget is smaller, or you don’t like the low-priced new cars, you’ll be looking at used cars.
-The following article, First Car: New or Used?, contains more details to help you make your decision.
+Of course, new cars have improved safety features, modern technology, full manufacturer’s warranty, and that wonderful new-car smell.

 Where is the best place to buy a car?

 If you’re going to buy a brand new car, you’ll buy from an authorized automobile dealer who sells brands from one or more manufacturers.
 You can get free online price quotes at Edmunds.com.
 The prices are already discounted by local dealers.
 See the article, How to Buy a New Car, which gives you important tips and buying techniques.

 If you’ll be buying a used car, you have a choice of places to buy: from an individual, from an auction, from an independent used-car dealer, or a new-car dealer who has a used-car lot.
 You can browse local newspapers, free “autotrader” magazines at your local supermarket, used-car consignment lots, online at Craigslist.org, eBay Motors, or Autotrader.com.
 One of the best online sources of used cars is UsedCars.com.